Profilers

 prof.step()

-to tell the profiler when we are doing a new iterationTry doing this.
-Is the conclusion this the same on what operations that are taken up most of the time?
-Have the percentage changed significantly?
+to tell the profiler when we are doing a new iteration.Try doing this.
+Is the conclusion the same on what operations are taking up most of the time?
+Have the percentages changed significantly?

 -